World of Custom Dyed Cord Rosaries

 Our Lady of Mt.
 Carmel gives us spiritual protection and guidance.
 She is the Patroness of the Carmelite Order and is the spiritual mother of the Carmelite religious community, which emphasizes contemplative prayer and closeness to God.
 She gives us her promise of salvation.
 Tradition holds that Catholics who faithfully wear the Brown Scapular and live a life of devotion will be granted her special protection and be led to heaven.
 She is also the symbol of hope and renewal.
 Mount Carmel is a Biblical Symbol.
 The mountain itself is associated with the prophet Elijah and spiritual renewal.
 Devotion to Our Lady of Mt.
 Carmel evokes a longing for transformation and deeper faith.

-Pope Francis describes this Jubilee as a moment to recover confident trust—in the Church, in society, and in our relationships.
+Embracing hope in uncertain times, Pope Francis describes this Jubilee Year as a moment to recover confident trust in the Church, in society, and in our relationships.
+Our prayer card is also available in Spanish.

 Divine Mercy for the Military